Dr Mary Ann Lund

 T: +44 (0)116 252

-She is editing volume 12 of The Oxford Edition of the Sermons of John Donne (general editor Peter McCullough).
+Her major research project is an edition of Vols 12 and 13 of The Oxford Edition of the Sermons of John Donne (general editor Peter McCullough).
 A defining characteristic of this new edition is that sermons are arranged not simply by chronology, but rather by place of preaching.
-Her volume focuses on the sermons Donne preached in St Paul's Cathedral during the first half of 1626, the period of a turbulent parliamentary session and a Convocation of which Donne was prolocutor.
+The current volume (12) focuses on the sermons Donne preached in St Paul's Cathedral during the first half of 1626, the period of a turbulent parliamentary session and a Convocation of which Donne was prolocutor.
 By presenting these sermons in the framework of their place of delivery, it pays close attention to the nature of Donne's auditory and shows how Donne engages closely and directly with political and doctrinal debate.

 Current Postgraduate Supervision